 In September 2013, construction was completed on approximately 1.25 miles of new roadway from the intersection of Crittenden Drive and Park Boulevard south to Wabasso Avenue.
 The construction of the new roadway eliminated the second – and final – pinch point, which allows for the completion of Taxiway Alpha.

-The third phase and final phase includes replacing the Woodlawn Overpass.
-It is currently in the design phase and could begin as early as FY 2015 (July 1, 2014 – June 30, 2015).
+The third and final phase includes replacing the Woodlawn Overpass.
+It is currently being designed and could begin as early as FY 2016 (July 1, 2015 – June 30, 2016).

 Taxiway Alpha is complete.
 In addition to relocating sections of Crittenden Drive, it was necessary to relocate FedEx’s aircraft parking area and the company’s feeder-truck and employee parking lots to construct the taxiway.